insongkim/PanelMatch/README.md

 ### PanelEstimate

-Once a proper matched sets are attained by `PanelMatch`, users can estimate the causal quantity of interest such as the average treatment effect using `PanelEstimate`.
+Once proper matched sets are attained by `PanelMatch`, users can estimate the causal quantity of interest such as the average treatment effect using `PanelEstimate`.
 Either bootstrap or weighted fixed effects methods can be used for standard error